pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-overview.md

 The active `UxrControllerInput` can be accessed from anywhere in the code using the static property `UxrAvatar.LocalAvatarInput`.

 {{% callout info %}}
-In cases where there is no active controller, a `UxrDummyControllerInput` component is returned to avoid requiring null checks.
+In cases where there is no active controller, a `UxrDummyControllerInput` component is returned to avoid checking for null.
 The dummy controller input will not register any input events.
 {{% /callout %}}

 The next section will provide a detailed overview of UxrControlInput and demonstrate how to programmatically retrieve user input.